azole/laravel58-bref-cdk/README.md

 At the API reference page, serach "lambda" and you will find the guide of aws-lambda construct.

-Study these document and you will know how to do it.
+Study these documents and you will know how to do it.

 - [aws-lambda module](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-readme.html)
 - [class Function (construct)](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Function.html)